davidgyoung/davidgyoung.github.io/_posts/2020-05-15-how-far-can-you-go.md

 ### Phone Hardware and Bluetooth Stack Variations

 * **Non-Spherical Antenna Patterns**: antennas are not equally good at transmitting or receiving signals in every direction.
 Every phone model has a different antenna and the signal will be weaker in some directions.
 When graphed, this typically looks like a heart-shape.
 On one side there is a pronounced recession with a weaker transmission/reception.
 Depending on how you point your phone, signal levels will change.
-* **RSSI Sensor**:  the signal measurement is done by a bluetooth chip that typically uses an 8-bit analog to digital converter to get a value of 0 to 255, where 255 is the strongest signal.
-There is code in the bluetooth stack to convert these values to a value in dBm.
+* **RSSI Sensor**:  the signal measurement is done by a Bluetooth chip that typically uses an 8-bit analog to digital converter to get a value of 0 to 255, where 255 is the strongest signal.
+There is code in the Bluetooth stack to convert these values to a value in dBm.
 How good this measurement and conversion actually represents a true value in dBm depends on all kinds of engineering factors.
 How much care did the phone designers take here?
 Did they simply copy the conversion from a completely different phone model without adjusting it  for new hardware differences?
 Often times, particularly on cheap Android phones, the answer to the last question is certainly yes.
 * **Bluetooth Channel Rotation**: Bluetooth LE uses three different advertising channels, each of which uses a slightly different radio frequency.
 When scanning for advertisements, each phone model rotates between these frequencies at a different rate, ranging from a fraction of a second (iPhone) to 10 seconds (Samsung).
 Because the antenna is tuned for peak detection at a single frequency, the measured RSSI will vary by a few dB depending on which channel it is on.
 This can have a big effect on distance estimates, and there is no way to read the channel you are on, so the only way around this is to sample data over longer periods of time than the worst-case rotation rate across all channels (e.g. 30 seconds).
 * **Phone Case**:  A phone's case (especially if metal) and component placement will affect the signal strength and antenna pattern.
 A user-installed phone case can do the same, although the more typical ones made of polymers typically have a minor effect.
-But you never know when a teenager has metal "bling" embedded in the case right by that bluetooth antenna.
+But you never know when a teenager has metal "bling" embedded in the case right by that Bluetooth antenna.

 ### Environmental Factors